 Protect yourself from the get go.

 5. Stick with Trusted Forwarders

 Through all the decisions you’re making about your peak season shipments – what days to choose, how to prioritize your shipments, even how to acquire insurance – you need a partner you can trust.

 Many forwarders book contracts with different carriers, and then pull out last minute when they find a better price.
 In fact, 25% of ocean bookings are cancelled in this pattern.
 Carriers don’t love that, and if they see that forwarders have cancelled a lot of bookings with them, they won’t allot them space.

 So you want forwarders you can trust, and you also want to open yourself up to different forwarders, depending on how many shipments you have.
 Diversifying your provider options opens you up to a mix of carrier contracts, different transit time options, and different service levels.

 But ultimately, you want a partner who knows their stuff.
 Choose wisely and you won’t regret it.
-Check out our recent post on Peak Season 2020, for all the most recent peak season updates!
+Check out our recent post on Peak Season Tips from Experts, for all the most recent peak season updates!